hollermay/hollermay/README.md

-As a second-year student at Chitkara University, my focus lies in exploring the realms of AI/ML, development, and research.
+As a guy who loves to explore and build, my interest lies around AI/ML, Development, and Research.
 Beyond coding, I have a creative side and love to design and illustrate ;)

 ### My Experiences: